pabliqe/slugtenberg/README.md

 ## Database-Free

 Files and folders are the backbones of our Slug system.
-Names are used to link internally views, media and information to an unique URL Slug for public access.
+Filenames are used to internally link views, media and information to an unique URL Slug for public access.

 Each time you create a page file ending on `.html|.liquid` Slugtenberg will automatically attach any data or media file that share the same folder and/or name.
 This way, if you have `/src/slugs/index.liquid`, you can create an `index.json` or `index.yml` to handle data for that specific page inside.